Oxlade family via Victoria

 1.

 Percy Alfred Benjamin Oxlade 1888-1943 m 1914 Ruby Evelyn Davies 1895-1970.
 Percy was critically injured 1908 Sunshine Rail Disaster, near Melbourne.
 With compound fractures of both legs and shock, for a couple of days his life was despaired of.
 Reported as former Ballarat man, resident Footscray, storeman Sunshine [Harvester] works.
 This was a Ballarat origin farm machinery works, newly at Sunshine.
 In 1910, Percy residing at parents' home Ascot st, Ballarat, was severely burned about the hands working Ronaldson's and Tippet's, implement manufacturers Ballarat.
-Later a storeman; Percy d 1943 at long time residence, 1219 Sturt st, Ballarat, "patient sufferer".
-Ruby remained there many years.
-On Sunshine disaster: Age report; D. Crabtree rootsweb report; pics at SLV 1, 2. > Raymond Percival Thomas Oxlade 1917, on whom in Ballarat baseball, here.
+Later a storeman; Percy d 1943 at long time residence, 1219 Sturt st, Ballarat, "patient sufferer". > Raymond Percival Thomas Oxlade 1917-2007 m June Franklin 1924-2012.

 2.